knkrn5/Programming-Concepts/oops/oops.md

 ---

-- **Static → Static:** Static methods can access static variables ✓
+- **Static → Static:** Static methods can access static variables, One copy shared by all instances ✓
-- **Instance → Instance:** Instance methods can access instance variables ✓
+- **Instance → Instance:** Instance methods can access instance variables.
+Each instance has its own copy ✓
 - **Instance → Static:** Instance methods can access static variables ✓
 - **Class → Static:** Accessing static through class name ✓
 - **Instance → Static:** Accessing static through instance ✓ (but not recommended)